As of 2022, data breaches could quite literally cost your organisation 5% of top-line revenue, and those are just the legal costs.

 4. Decide what to destroy and what to keep

 Most businesses decide that there are certain types of documents that don’t need to be destroyed – and some that do.
 The equation to balance here is the cost of destruction against the level of risk, and this might depend on the type of data generated.
 Do you aim to be totally safe by destroying everything at source that doesn’t have to be kept?
 For instance, by insisting every bit of paper goes into a secure destruction bin at the office and is then removed by cleaners at the end of the day to be destroyed.
 Or do you want to focus only on sensitive data or data with a strict retention deadline?
 There is a cost analysis to make, too.
-Destroying all physical data is safer but also more expensive; this is something to discuss with Crown Records Management who can provide cost options as your secure destruction partner.
+Destroying all physical data is safer but also more expensive; this is something to discuss with your outsourced secure destruction partner.

 5. Talk to your secure destruction partner about your needs